-- Water leaks: Your fridge should not be leaking.
-A pool of water coming from your fridge is an immediate issue that could indicate a blocked defrost drain or clogged or frozen water supply.
+- Water leaks - Your fridge should not be leaking.
+A pool of water coming from your fridge is an immediate issue.
+This could mean you have a blocked defrost drain.
+Or, it could mean you have a clogged or frozen water supply.

-- Unit cycles too often: If your fridge is making too much noise too often, this could indicate a problem with your condenser coils, or your temperature could be set too low.
+- Unit cycles too often - Is your fridge making too much noise too often?
+This could mean you have a problem with your condenser coils.
+Or, your temperature could be set too low.

-- The fresh food compartment is too warm: If your fresh food compartment is warmer than usual, this means the air from your freezer isn’t traveling to the fresh food compartment.
+- The fresh food compartment is too warm - Is your fresh food compartment warmer than usual?
+This means the air from your freezer isn’t traveling to the fresh food compartment.
 Your evaporator fan or your diffuser could cause this issue.

-- A sheet of ice on the bottom of the freezer: Ice shouldn’t be building up enough in your freezer to create a solid layer on the bottom of your freezer.
-Water that should be draining from your defrost drain is ending up on your freezer floor, which could indicate a blockage.
+- A sheet of ice on the bottom of the freezer - Do you have a layer of ice at the bottom of your freezer?
+This shouldn't be happening!
+Water that should be draining from your defrost drain is ending up on your freezer floor.
+This could mean you have a blockage.

-- The fridge is freezing your food: If the food in your fridge is freezing, this means the temperature control thermostat might be malfunctioning.
+- The fridge is freezing your food - Is the food in your fridge freezing?
+This means the temperature control thermostat might be malfunctioning.

-- Your ice maker is overflowing: Overflowing ice could be an issue with the water inlet valve.
-If the water pressure in the valve is too low, it might not close when the power shuts off, which causes leaks into the ice maker.
+- Your ice maker is overflowing - Overflowing ice could be an issue with the water inlet valve.
+If the water pressure in the valve is too low, it might not close when the power shuts off.
+This causes leaks in the ice maker.

-- Too much frost in the ice dispenser: This type of issue is usually caused by a malformed or dirty damper door, which either needs to be cleaned or replaced.
+- Too much frost in the ice dispenser - This is usually caused by a malformed or dirty damper door.
+This either needs to be cleaned or replaced.

-- Your water dispenser isn’t working: Several issues could cause this problem, such as the water tube in the door freezing, a faulty water inlet valve, or insufficient water pressure in your home.
+- Your water dispenser isn’t working - Several issues could cause this problem.
+Your water tube might be freezing.
+Or you have a faulty inlet valve or insufficient water pressure.

 What Temperature Should My Refrigerator Be?